Affiliate links on Android Authority may earn us a commission. Learn more.

 Reddit is a very useful app and website.
 It has a virtual ton of subreddits that cover all sorts of topics.
 You can find advice, tutorials, and information about basically anything.
 There are a lot of trashy people and topics on Reddit.
 However, with a little tact and some patience and you can avoid most of the nonsense.
 Anyone with an interest should check out the subreddits for that interest.
 You may find some really cool stuff you didn’t previously know about.
 There are also a ton of third-party Reddit apps.
 Many prefer the third-party ones over the official app, but the official app works too.

 Solid Explorer is a file manager and browser that does a great job.
 It’s built around Material Design and that makes the app very easy to use.
 On top of the usual file browsing, you’ll also have the option to access your cloud storage services if you use them.
 On top of that, you’ll be able to access FTP, SFTP, WebDav, and SMB/CIFS clients.
 There is even root access if you need that.
 It’s a powerful app that is also simple to use.
 You’ll have to pay for it after the 14-day trial, but everyone needs a file manager and this one is a good one.

-WiFiAnalyzer is an open-source application that allows you to check out your WiFi and the WiFi humming along around you.
+WiFi Analyzer is an open-source WiFi analyzer.
+It lets you see your WiFi connection as well as other connections in the general area.
 There are a number of reasons why you’d need something like this.
 You can see if your WiFi is sharing a channel with other WiFi networks (which can affect connectivity and speed).
 You can also identify nearby WiFi networks, graph signal strength, and other activities.
 This can help diagnose WiFi problems in the event you have issues.
 This is especially useful for those who stream live TV or use live stream gaming services like Google Stadia.

-Price: Free / $4.99 per month
+Price: Free / $12.99 per month